 If you want a green card and have ever thought about starting or purchasing a business in the United States, an EB-5 Immigrant Investor Visa (“EB-5 Visa”) could be perfect for you.
-Generally speaking, the EB-5 Visa requires that you invest either $1,800,000 or $900,000 (the lower, $900,000 investment is permitted in rural or high unemployment settings, which are also known as “targeted employment areas,” or “TEA”).
+Generally speaking, the EB-5 Visa requires that you invest either $1,050,000 or $800,000 (the lower, $800,000 investment is permitted in rural or high unemployment settings, which are also known as “targeted employment areas,” or “TEA”).
 In return, the U.S. government provides the investor with a green card.
-The government makes 10,000 of these green cards available every year and, so far, the number of applicants has always been below the cap.
-The key advantage of this Visa is the speed with which you can get a green card.
-The downside is that it is a very complex legal area and the Visa petition requires extensive documentation.
-Also, the EB-5 Visa requires a substantial investment.
+The government makes 10,000 of these green cards available every year.

 EB-5 Immigrant Investor Visa